inlets/inlets-pro/docs/cli-reference.md

     In this configuration, only the inlets-pro control plane is exposed (usually port `8123`) with a publicly accessible address, and the data-plane is not exposed outside the network.
 This can be achieved through the use of two separate ClusterIP services.

     This configuration is ideal for command and control.
-The private network will be able to traverse firewalls and NAT to connect to the remote inlets-pro server, but only internal services within the Kubernetes cluster can connect to the tunnelled service.
+The private network will be able to traverse firewalls and NAT to connect to the remote inlets-pro tcp server, but only internal services within the Kubernetes cluster can connect to the tunnelled service.

     See [split-plane-server.yaml](../artifacts/split-plane-server.yaml) as an example.